Texas Reskilling Support Fund Grant Program

 Webinar 2: Marketing Now – July 28, 2021

-The video of the workshop can be accessed using this link: https://zoom.us/rec/share/qnGL9NDEBwnbJc1qdj1Ik9PabVkscWKOE4dx0fJju9JbqoFWRVO4PLPqaayPDttO.B0YU6lWZkNVG45_N?startTime=1627486333000 and the slide deck may be found at Texas Reskilling Grant - Marketing Workshop Slides - THECB - August 2021.
+Slide deck: Texas Reskilling Grant – Marketing Workshop Slides – THECB – August 2021.
 [PDF]

 INFORMATIONAL GRANTEE MEETINGS

-THECB has hosted several informational meetings for reskilling grantees to support the administration and management of the grants.
+THECB hosted several informational meetings for reskilling grantees to support the administration and management of the grants.

 Other Grant Information